The Importance of Effectively Managing Withdrawals

 Which Drugs Require Tapering?

 Detox should always be handled carefully.
-With some drugs, tapering is the only way to safely detox.
+With some substances, drug tapering is the only way to safely detox.
 For instance, benzodiazepines (e.g., Xanax, Ativan, Valium), opioids (e.g., fentanyl, heroin), and alcohol must all be tapered because sudden withdrawal can be fatal.
 There are also some people whom medical professionals strongly advise tapering, including people:

 - Over the age of 65